Tax to GDP Ratio

 Conclusion

 The tax-to-GDP ratio is an economic metric that showcases how much a government has earned through tax against the size of its economy, which is presented through its GDP.
 This ratio is immensely important for citizens to grasp the country's economic performance and for the government to review and improve its taxation policies.
-A higher tax-to-GDP ratio indicates that the government has high funds to spend on socio-economic development activities such as education and healthcare without borrowing.
+A higher tax to GDP ratio indicates that the government has high funds to spend on socio-economic development activities such as education and healthcare without borrowing.
 Now that you know what is the tax-to-GDP ratio, you can better understand India’s economic performance through its tax revenues.
+Invest in mutual funds with digitised Bajaj Finserv Platform.

 Essential tools for all mutual fund investors